Search String

 The Cattle-ization of Computer-game Commentary

-Most people know what the internet has become for the masses.
-For the vast majority it's not the 1990s Wild West anymore, it's been "settled" by sealed-off sites that provide an outlet for hundreds of millions of normies that can't even use a search engine intelligently, let alone code a bit of HTML.
 The sealed-off sites are agrarian, pedestrian -- and dominating.
 As it pertains to just the limited sphere of computer-game discussion, consider how many people hang-out on X, reddit, Steam, Discord and YouTube.
 Most of them never search for other sites or communities outside of those sealed-off sites.
 They don't use search engines, they click on bookmarks.
-To them, those sites constitute the sum-total of what the internet has to offer; there is nothing else under the Sun that is worthy of being graced by their normie presence.
+To them, those sites constitute the sum-total of what the internet has to offer and there is nothing else under the Sun that is worthy of being graced by their towering intellects.
+Just read a tweet: these people are super-smart; you cannot even begin to fathom the depths of their genius.

 Bear with me here.
 I have a point to make: